happy-hops/values-storage-bundle/README.md

-# values-storage-bundle
+# project-settings
-Provides a simple service for storing and retrieving project wide settings from database
+Provides a service for storing and retrieving procect wide settings from database